College Football on USA: 1980–1986

-Notre Dame football
+Brief 2020 return

-Since 2011, at least two games per-season are played in primetime often played at neutral venues for the purposes of recruiting and financial benefits for playing at those sites, a high-profile matchup involving a major opponent, or to schedule around conflicts with other NBC Sports or NBC News programming.
-On occasion, selected games may be shifted to an NBCUniversal-owned cable channel, such as NBCSN or USA Network.
+Since 2011, at least two Notre Dame Football games on NBC per-season are played in primetime.
+These games are often played at neutral venues for the purposes of recruiting and financial benefits for playing at those sites, a high-profile matchup involving a major opponent, or to schedule around conflicts with other NBC Sports or NBC News programming.
+On occasion, selected games may be shifted to an NBCUniversal-owned cable channel, such as NBCSN or USA Network, or the streaming service Peacock.

 Notre Dame's September 19, 2020, game against South Florida was shifted to USA Network due to conflicts with the 2020 U.S. Open on NBC, and co-produced with the school's in-house production arm Fighting Irish Media due to NBC's main production unit already being used for the tournament.

-Notre Dame's double-overtime win against Clemson on November 7, 2020, was NBC's most-watched Notre Dame game since 2005, despite game coverage moving temporarily to USA Network (due to coverage of Joe Biden's acceptance speech after being declared consensus winner of the 2020 presidential election).
+Notre Dame's double-overtime win against Clemson on November 7, 2020, was moved temporarily to USA Network due to coverage of Joe Biden's acceptance speech after being declared consensus winner of the 2020 presidential election.

+2026–2030

+USA Network, now under the sports division of Versant (USA Sports), announced an agreement with the Pac-12 Conference in November 2025.
+Beginning with the 2026 season, USA Network will broadcast 22 college football games per season.